Working Papers

 We study the impact of plausibly exogenous global food price shocks on local violence across the African continent.
 In food-producing areas, higher food prices reduce conflict over the control of territory (what we call “factor conflict”) and increase conflict over the appropriation of surplus (“output conflict”).
 We argue that this difference arises because higher prices raise the opportunity cost of soldiering for producers, while simultaneously inducing net consumers to appropriate increasingly valuable surplus as their real wages fall.
 In regions without crop agriculture, higher food prices increase both factor conflict and output conflict.
 We validate local-level findings on output conflict using geocoded survey data on interpersonal theft and violence against commercial farmers and traders.
 Ignoring the distinction between producer and consumer effects leads to attenuated estimates.
 Our findings help reconcile a growing but ambiguous literature on the economic roots of conflict.

-Foreign Aid Preferences and Perceptions in Donor Countries — with Pedro Vicente and Daniel Kaufmann.
+Foreign Aid Preferences and Perceptions in Donor Countries

-Journal of Comparative Economics (2019), 47(3), pp. 601-617.
+Journal of Comparative Economics, 2019, 47(3), 601-617.
 [JCE link]

 We present original survey data on preferences for foreign aid in 24 donor countries from 2005 to 2008.
 On publicly-funded foreign aid (Official Development Assistance, or ODA), we find patterns that are consistent with a standard model of democratic policy formation, in which donations are treated as a pure public good.
 Controlling for perceptions of current ODA, we show that individual preferences for ODA are (i) negatively correlated with relative income within a country-year; and (ii) positively correlated with inequality at the country level.
 We extend the analysis to explain variation in the gap between desired aid and actual ODA, arguing that lobbying by high-income special interest groups can divert resources away from the median voter’s preferred level of aid.
 Consistent with this, we observe that ODA is significantly lower where policymakers are more susceptible to lobbying.
 Finally, we present a novel test of competing “crowding out” hypotheses.
 Self-reported private aid donations are negatively correlated with actual ODA, and positively correlated with perceived ODA.
 This finding is consistent with an emerging argument in the literature, whereby ODA crowds out private aid by enabling charities to forego fundraising activities and crowds in private aid through a signaling channel.

-Democratic Accountability, Regulation, and Inward Investment Policy — with Fergal McCann and Michael Dorsch.
+Democratic Accountability, Regulation, and Inward Investment Policy

-Economics & Politics (2014), 26(2), pp. 263–284.
+Economics & Politics, 2014, 26(2), 263–284.

 We examine the effect of domestic political accountability on leaders’ strategies for attracting Foreign Direct Investment to less developed countries.
 We consider two policy areas: the tax burden imposed on firms and the regulatory environment in which they operate.
 We find that democratic governments are more likely to offer relatively lower tax rates to foreign investors, while autocratic governments are more likely to offer relatively lax regulation.
 This result is driven by the greater elasticity of the political survival function to environmental and labor regulations in more democratic countries.
 Analyses of firm-level survey data confirm our main theoretical conclusions.